sharmilaharsha/4L5FKAN/README.md

 # Step 3: Adversarial Samples generation

-MArchive is collection of all the PDFs
+MArchive is our collection of all the PDFs

-Feature extraction done by our parsers - dataset.csv
+Feature extraction done by our parsers to - dataset.csv

 dataset.csv is used to generate adversarial samples using WGAN-GP with more than 75% similarity.